Graphon Mixtures: Limits of sparse graphs and line graphs

 \subsection{Related work}

 Sparse graphs including scale-free and power-law graphs have been studied in depth.
 For scale-free graphs described by the Barabási-Albert model \citep{barabasi1999emergence} the proportion $P(d)$ of vertices with degree $d$ obeys a power law $P(d) \propto d^{-\gamma}$, where $\gamma \approx 3$. \citet{bollobas2001degree} showed for these graphs the maximum degree is $\Theta(\sqrt{n})$, where $n$ is the number of the nodes in the graph.

-For these graphs the probability $\Pi(i)$ that a new node connects to node $i$, which has degree $d_i$ is given by $\Pi(i) = \frac{d_i^{\alpha}}{\sum_{d_i^\alpha}}$ where $\alpha = 1$.
-When $\alpha > 1$, the graphs are described by a different regime called the super-linear preferential attachment.
-For these graphs, the maximum degree $d_{\max} \to n$ exhibiting a winner takes it all strategy while other degrees remain bounded \citep{Sethuraman2019}.
-Thus, for $\alpha = 1$ the maximum degree $d_{\max} \in \Theta(\sqrt{n})$ and for $\alpha > 1$ , $d_{\max} \to n$.
+\cite{leskovec2010kronecker} proposed a graph generative model called Kronecker graphs.
+They modeled graph evolution using the Kronecker product and had two versions (deterministic and stochastic) of graph generators.
+They showed they can generate graphs with heavy-tailed degree distributions and other such properties.

-In contrast, classical graphons were used to describe dense graphs.
-Over time the original definitions, constructions and convergences were extended to incorporate sparse graphs \citep{Borgs2021, Caron_Panero_Rousseau_2023}.
-One such construction is graphexes.
-Graphexes describe a triple $(I, S, W)$, where $I$ describes isolated edges, $S$ infinite stars and $W$ a graphon defined on $\mathbb{R}_+^2$.
-This particular graphon $W$ can generate dense or sparse graphs.
-For dense graphs, the graphon is defined on a compact $S \subset \mathbb{R}_+^2$, while for sparse graphs $W$ is defined on $\mathbb{R}_+^2$.
-Thus, extending the support of the graphon from a finite subset to the whole positive quadrant enabled sparsity in this instance.
+Classical graphons were used to describe dense graphs.
+Over time the original definitions, constructions and convergences were extended to incorporate sparse graphs \citep{Borgs2021}. \cite{caron2017sparse} and \cite{Caron_Panero_Rousseau_2023} modeled graphs as exchangeable point processes where the graphon $W$ is defined on $\mathbb{R}_+^2$.
+These were also known as graphex processes.
+They used Kallenberg exchangeability in their theoretical framework and sparsity was achieved by extending the support of the graphon from a finite subset to the whole positive quadrant.

-Our approach is different as we use inverse line graphs of disjoint clique graphs to generate the sparse component.
-As both graphons in our mixture are defined on the unit square, it makes it easier to estimate these graphons in practice.
-Furthermore, graphon mixtures give rise to top-$k$ degrees in between the Barabási-Albert model and the super-linear preferential attachment graphs.
+Our approach is different to the above as we use inverse line graphs of disjoint clique graphs to generate the sparse component.
+As both graphons in our mixture are defined on the unit square, it makes it easier to estimate these graphons in practice, especially the sparse component.
+By varying mixture properties we can generate both dense and sparse graphs.